olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 ## Wifi is desperately needed

 While we are waiting for Starlink to become operational we have limited acces to the internet on board while en-route.
 Hence the demand for access is very high when getting to place where such luxury is offered.
+Crew and skippers flock to the bars and cafes in the marinas as free wifi is an excellent way to attact customers.
+It is nice to have a long range antenna onboard to pick up these signals and hence have wifi onboard.

+### Wifi gateway

 A wifi 2 wifi gateway using a Raspberry Pi and a long range USB high gain antenna to provide local wifi coverage onboard is a must when